mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 ## Preemption mode: Spot vs. On-demand nodes

+You can control whether to run your MLRun functions on spot nodes or on-demand nodes.
-Spot (preemptible) nodes give you access to spare computing capacity from your cloud environment.
+- **Spot (preemptible)** nodes give you access to spare computing capacity from your cloud environment.
-With Spot instances, you request capacity from specific availability zones, though it is dependent on spare computing capacity.
-This is a good choice if you can be flexible about when your applications runs and if your applications can be interrupted.
+With spot instances, you request capacity from specific availability zones, dependent on spare computing capacity.
+This is a good choice if you can be flexible about when your application runs, and if your applications can be interrupted.
 Since spot instances run when there is available capacity, the cost is significantly lower.

-On-demand instances give you full control over the instance lifecycle.
-You decide when to launch, stop, hibernate, start, reboot or terminate it.
+- **On-demand** nodes give you full control over the instance lifecycle.
+You decide when to launch, stop, hibernate, start, reboot or terminate the instance.
 On-demand instances have a fixed (higher) price and are always available.

-You can control whether to run your MLRun functions on spot nodes or on-demand nodes.
 MLRun supports spot nodes for all functions.

 Kubernetes has a few methods for configuring which nodes to run on.
 To get a deeper understanding, see